Keystone Symposia SciTalks:

 Dr. Fauci had to cancel his plans to attend in person due to schedule demands as a result of the emerging Zika crisis.

 About Anthony S. Fauci (from NIH Site):

 Dr. Fauci was appointed Director of NIAID in 1984.
-He oversees an extensive research portfolio of basic and applied research to prevent, diagnose, and treat infectious diseases such as HIV/AIDS and other sexually transmitted infections, influenza, tuberculosis, malaria and illness from potential agents of bioterrorism.
+He oversees an extensive research portfolio of basic and applied research to prevent, diagnose, and treat established infectious diseases such as HIV/AIDS, respiratory infections, diarrheal diseases, tuberculosis and malaria as well as emerging diseases such as Ebola and Zika.
 NIAID also supports research on transplantation and immune-related illnesses, including autoimmune disorders, asthma and allergies.
-The NIAID budget for fiscal year 2013 was approximately $4.5 billion.
-Dr. Fauci serves as one of the key advisors to the White House and Department of Health and Human Services on global AIDS issues, and on initiatives to bolster medical and public health preparedness against emerging infectious disease threats such as pandemic influenza.
-He was one of the principal architects of the President’s Emergency Plan for AIDS Relief (PEPFAR), which has already been responsible for saving millions of lives throughout the developing world.
+The NIAID budget for fiscal year 2016 is approximately $4.6 billion.
+Dr. Fauci has advised five Presidents and the U.S. Department of Health and Human Services on HIV/AIDS and many other domestic and global health issues.
+He was one of the principal architects of the President’s Emergency Plan for AIDS Relief (PEPFAR), a program that has saved millions of lives throughout the developing world.